CiscoDevNet/Opendaylight-BGP-Pathman-apps/README.md

 Inside of ODL there are YANG models of the network topology and how to configure MPLS TE tunnels on routers.
 The model-driven service adaptation layer (MD-SAL) takes these models and automatically generates a set of REST APIs (referred to as RESTCONF) that applications can call.
 BGP-LS Manager is an application that calls the RESTCONF APIs to retrieve and render a visualization of the network viewable through a simple web browser.
 Pathman is another application calling RESTCONF APIs when the end-user wishes to manage one or more MPLS TE paths in the network, again done through a web browser.
 The other key component here is the open source NeXt UI framework (based on HTML5/CSS/Javascript) used to generate a crisp representation of the network topology.

-2 shows the main panel of the BGP-LS Manager application viewed through a Chrome Browser.
+Figure 2 shows the main panel of the BGP-LS Manager application viewed through a Chrome Browser.
 We see a network of 8 x routers interconnected in a partial mesh with each router labeled based on configuration.
 The end-user can click on any router to display additional information.

 ![](media/image2.png)
 Figure 2 BGP-LS Manager Application Screen

-3 shows the data entry portion of Pathman where the end-user wishes to setup a path from from the SAN router to the SEA router.
+Figure 3 shows the data entry portion of Pathman where the end-user wishes to setup a path from from the SAN router to the SEA router.
 Upon entering the path source and destination, Pathman will compute all possible paths based on either cost or hop count.
 The end-user can view each one graphically overlayed on top of the topology (incidentally built using the BGP-LS mechanisms).

 ![](media/image3.png)